Which Seahawks' free agents might return in 2017? Here's a look

 - Seattle is close to breaking rain record for month

-The good news from a Seahawks’ standpoint is that they have few significant players they stand to lose in free agency and what might have been the biggest question has already been settled — the fate of the kicking position.
-Seattle last week signed Blair Walsh as an apparent preemptive move to replace Steven Hauschka, who is one of the team’s 14 players who will become unrestricted free agents.
+The good news from a Seahawks’ standpoint is that they have few players whose playing time last season was significant that they are in danger of losing in free agency, in contrast to a year ago when the likes of Bruce Irvin, Russell Okung, J.R.
+Sweezy and Brandon Mebane departed.
+And what might have been the biggest question has already been settled — the fate of the kicking position.
+Seattle last week signed Blair Walsh as an apparent preemptive move to replace Steven Hauschka, who is one of the team’s 14 players who will become unrestricted free agents and now appears unlikely to return.

-Hauschka and the others will be free to sign with other teams beginning March 9.
-Until then, pending UFAs can sign with their current teams.
+Hauschka and the other pending unrestricted free agents will be free to sign with other teams beginning March 9.
+Until then, any potential UFA can sign with their current team.

 Here’s a refresher on Seattle’s pending free agents, listed in order of my guess as to their probability of being re-signed by the Seahawks.

 Safety Kelcie McCray: McCray filled in ably as a starter for four games at mid-season when Kam Chancellor was injured.
-A later injury to Earl Thomas only reinforced the value of depth in the secondary, which would seem to make McCray a priority for Seattle.
+A later injury to Earl Thomas only reinforced the value of depth in the secondary, which would seem to make McCray a player Seattle would want to keep around.
 His 284 special teams snaps were also the third-most on the team.

 CB Neiko Thorpe: Another special teams standout, Thorpe would add depth and competition at a spot where Seattle suddenly has some issues with DeShawn Shead unlikely to be ready for the start of the 2017 season.